Cumulative emissions accounting of greenhouse gases due to path independence for a sufficiently rapid emissions cycle: Results

-For concreteness we consider the increasing phase of emissions, and stipulate a tolerance $\theta\ll1$ on the accuracy of path-independence, i.e. path-independence is an adequate approximation if $\left|\frac{\tau_{M}}{\tau_{r}}\right|\leq\theta$.
-In general the error from neglecting the contributions to the directional derivative along $r$ should be quite small, possibly much lesser than 1.
-This requires that in Eq. (\ref{eq:p8}), the product $\theta R_{r}\ll1$.
+For concreteness we consider the increasing phase of emissions, and stipulate a tolerance $\theta\ll1$ on the accuracy of path-independence, setting down that path-independence would be an adequate approximation if $\left|\frac{\tau_{M}}{\tau_{r}}\right|\leq\theta$.
+In general the error from neglecting the contributions to the directional derivative along the axis of $r$ should be quite small, typically much lesser than 1, for the path independence approximation to be valid.
+This requires that in Eq. (\ref{eq:p13}), the product $\theta R_{r}\ll1$.
 If we had $R_{r}\ll1$, then $\theta$ would not have to be especially small.
-In general, this is not the case, as seen in Figure 2, and we assume that $\theta$ must be small enough to carry the burden of limiting the quantity in Eq. (\ref{eq:p8}).
+In general, this is not the case, as seen in Figure 2, and we assume that $\theta$ must be small enough to carry the burden of limiting the quantity in Eq. (\ref{eq:p13}).

 Then the condition for path-independence $0\leq\left|\frac{\tau_{M}}{\tau_{r}}\right|\leq\theta\ll1$ becomes